qcfu-bu/TLL-arxiv-repo/README.md

 ## Organization
 - `coq` contains the Coq formalization of the TLL type theory.
-- `ocaml` contains the compiler in OCaml.
+- `ocaml` contains the TLL compiler implemented using OCaml.
-- `tll-mode.el` provides Emacs syntax highlighting for TLL programs.